jhidding/reaction-diffusion/README.md

     return np.stack((U, V))
 ```

+## Euler integration
-We can integrate this ODE using the Euler method, note the creative use of the wallrus operator to write the solver in terms of generator comprehensions:
+We can integrate this ODE using the Euler method, note the creative use of the walrus operator to write the solver in terms of generator comprehensions:

 ``` {.python #euler-method}
 def euler_method(df, y_init, t_init, t_end, t_step):